ikkeps/atlas/README.md

 * Set maximum width/height of atlases for platform constraints
 * Generate as many atlases as you need with a single command
-* Add gutter to the images to prevent join lines between sprites (TODO)
+* Add gutter to the images to prevent join lines between sprites
 * Generate descriptor files in a range of formats (Currently only Kiwi.js supported)
 * Specify assets that must be grouped together to ensure maximum runtime performance (TODO)
 * Use as a command line tool or Go dependancy